junxit/us-congress-code/title-42/chapter-6a/sec-290ee-7.md

 - **(c)** *Minimum number of Centers* The Secretary shall allocate the amounts made available under subsection (j) such that not fewer than 10 grants may be awarded.
 Not more than one grant shall be made to entities in a single State for any one period.
 - **(d)** *Application*
   - **(1)** *Eligible entity* An entity is eligible for a grant under this section if the entity offers treatment and other services for individuals with a substance use disorder.
-  - **(2)** *Submission of application* In order to be eligible for a grant under subsection (a), an entity shall submit an application to the Secretary at such time and in such manner as the Secretary may require.
+  - **(2)** *Submission of application* In order to be eligible for a grant under subsection (a), an entity shall submit an application to the Secretary at such time, in such manner, and containing such information and assurances, including relevant documentation, as the Secretary may require.
 Such application shall include—
-    - **(A)** evidence that such entity carries out, or is capable of coordinating with other entities to carry out, the activities described in subsection (g); and
+    - **(A)** evidence that such entity carries out, or has the demonstrated capability to carry out, through referral or contractual arrangements, the activities described in subsection (g); and
     - **(B)** such other information as the Secretary may require.
 - **(e)** *Priority* In awarding grants under subsection (a), the Secretary shall give priority to eligible entities—
   - **(1)** located in a State with an age-adjusted rate of drug overdose deaths that is above the national overdose mortality rate, as determined by the Director of the Centers for Disease Control and Prevention; or